IzaakWN/CRAB/README.md

 source $VO_CMS_SW_DIR/crab3/crab.sh       # for SLC7
 ```

-Make sure you have a valid VOMS proxy, e.g.
+Make sure you have a valid VOMS proxy,
 ```
 voms-proxy-info --timeleft              # check how many seconds you have left voms-proxy-init -voms cms -valid 400:0  # renew proxy if it is too short